chmouel/clipman/README.md

 - `--min-char` minimum number of characters before storing

-Will be happy to add more or accept contributions.
+Will be happy to add more features and accept contributions.

 # Clipman